UPDATE 1/11/2019: this tour will be combined with

 Why would I want to go there?!

 tot hier en verder is the only travel agency in the Netherlands (and quite possibly the world) organising a trip to this event.
-We will visit Tashkent, the location of the championship, as well as the fairytale façades of Samarkand and Bukhara.
+We will visit Qashqadaryo viloyati, the region where the championship will take place, as well as artistic outpost Nukus and the fairytale façades of Samarkand.
 But there’s more to love in Uzbekistan apart from obvious Silk Road stops.
 What about the odd megalomaniac rebuilding project such as Shakhrisabz – where the legacy of Tamerlane is restored – and green valleys like Katta Langar, where old men on donkeyback stagger past the local mausoleum?